nicholaschaung/markdown-cv/index.md

 title: Nicholas Chaung's CV
 ---
 # Nicholas Chaung
-Adaptable Data Engineer with experience in building and maintaining performant data flows for a variety of analytics platforms.
+Versatile Data Engineer with experience in building and maintaining performant data flows for a variety of analytics platforms.

 <!--- Skilled in providing clear insights through concise data visualizations for a variety of management and senior executive clients. -->